breslin/breslin.github.io/keepmebooked.md

 We were halfway through the redevelopment of the web (we decided to rebuild the codebase from scratch as the legacy codebase was unscalable) and mobile app when the business was acquired by TripAdvisor and discontinued.

-Prior to discontinuation I increased Average Revenue per User (ARPU) of the legacy app by 25% by focusing on killer features and optimising work flows.
+Prior to discontinuation, I increased Average Revenue per User (ARPU) of the legacy app by 25% by focusing on killer features and optimising work-flows.